 \subsection{OFHC Copper}

-Figure \ref{fig:copper_sample} shows the effective strain, strain-rate and force data obtained with copper at $V_0 = 4$ mm/s.
-In contrast to the general expectation, the underlying strain field is highly heterogeneous (Fig.~\ref{fig:copper_sample}(b)).
-An analysis of the streaklines has shown that this non-uniform straining arises because of a highly unsteady (non-laminar) plastic flow that is accompanied by periodic undulations in the strain-rate field.
-Recent research \cite{udupa2017cutting} has shown that this type of non-laminar plastic flow is characteristic of metals having high strain-hardening capacity (e.g., Cu, Al, Ta) and is triggered by a plastic buckling-like instability mechanism.
-An implication of this unsteady flow is that it enables access to a wide range of strain/strain-rate combinations in a single experiment, critical for calibrating the material parameters.
+Figure \ref{fig:copper_sample} shows the effective plastic strain, strain rate, and force data obtained with copper at $V_0 = 4$ mm/s.
+The underlying strain field is seen to be highly heterogeneous (Fig.~\ref{fig:copper_sample}(b)), and an analysis of the streaklines has shown that this non-uniform straining arises because of a highly unsteady (non-laminar) plastic flow that is accompanied by periodic undulations in the strain rate field.
+Recent research \cite{udupa2017cutting} has shown that this type of non-laminar plastic flow is a general characteristic of metals having high strain-hardening capacity (e.g., Cu, Al, Ta) and is triggered by a plastic buckling-like instability mechanism.
+An implication of this unsteady flow for the present work is that it enables access to a range of strain/strain rate combinations in a single experiment, which is useful for calibrating the material parameters.

-Based on the literature \cite{Johnson_cook}, OFHC copper is well described by the Johnson-Cook (JC) constitutive relation, given by:
+Based on the literature \cite{Johnson_cook}, OFHC copper is modeled by the path-independent Johnson-Cook (JC) constitutive relation, given by: